nextflow-io/nextflow/docs/structure.md

 # Structure

+(structure-templates)=

 ## The `templates` directory

-The `templates` directory in the Nextflow project root can be used to store scripts.
+The `templates` directory in the Nextflow project root can be used to store template files.

 ```
 ├── templates